fenago/oracle19c-labs/dataguard/lab_guides/lab27.md

     ```

 8. Return to the DGMGRL session on localhost.
-Switch over to the stndby
+Switch over to the orcldg
     physical standby database.

     ```
-    DGMGRL> switchover to stndby
+    DGMGRL> switchover to orcldg
     ```